Eliminate and Prevent Crickets in NJ and PA with Cooper

 What is a Cricket?

 Crickets have two distinctive features: their large back legs and their chirping.
 While all crickets can be identified by their powerful hind legs, it is only the male crickets who chirp in order to attract females.
-Crickets are insects, so they all have six legs, and though they are know for jumping, they also have wings.
-There are two types of crickets that are commonly found indoors in the New Jersey area:
+There are two types of crickets that are commonly found indoors in New Jersey and Pennsylvania:

-House Crickets generally live outdoors but they may invade homes in large numbers.
+House crickets generally live outdoors but they may invade homes in large numbers.
 They are generally between ¾ of an inch and 1 inch long when fully grown and are a light yellowish-brown in color with three dark bands on their heads.
-They are nocturnal and they will eat almost everything.
+House crickets will attack paper, damage silk, woolens, fruits, and vegetables all kinds of foods, and even rubber.
+However, unless large numbers occur, such damage is usually minor.
 House crickets like warm places such as kitchens, fireplaces, and cracks and crevices and behind baseboards.
 Though they can be irritating, house crickets are harmless to humans.

 Crickets normally find their way inside when they are seeking warmth and moisture.
 They tend to prefer living outside in the warmer months and will tend to be less of a problem then.
-They are also drawn to light at night.
-Crickets are occasionally introduced when they are brought into a home to feed a pet and escape.
+Crickets generally like to inhabit dark and moist areas such as the basement or garage.
+They are most active at night, hiding in dark warm places during the day.
+Just like flies and mosquitoes, crickets are attracted to lights, and often flock to them by the thousands.

 How soon can you get here?

-At Cooper Pest Solutions, our goal is to provide fast, convenient service, with the peace of mind that you are in good hands.
-We understand that pest problems can be stressful and overwhelming, so we strive to have one of our representatives meet with you the same day or very next day.
+At Cooper Pest Solutions, our goal is to provide fast, convenient service with the peace of mind that you are in good hands.
+We understand that pest problems can be stressful and overwhelming, so we strive to provide same day or next day service.
+Call us at 1-800-949-2667 to learn more about our cricket control options or to schedule service at your home.

 Make sure that you keep your lawn well maintained and keep mulch and wood from piling up against the foundation of your home.
 You can also switch to yellow (sodium vapor) lights, which attract fewer insects to your home.
 It is also important to seal cracks, crevices, and other entry points around the home.